SEB-Core/mongoose-recipes/README.md

 )
 ```

-Then, you need to use Mongoose's `.model()` method to turn your regular schema into a true model, giving it much more abilities!
+Then, you need to use **Mongoose**'s `.model()` method to turn your regular schema into a true model, giving it much more abilities!
 You do that with this line:

 ```js
 const User = mongoose.model('User', userSchema)